gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 ## Why

 When a user locks themselves are unable to further manage the teleport cluster.
 We want to prevent that since this is bad for the user experience and prevents them from using the product.

+Further, for our Cloud offering we don't perform account resets as a policy.
+The only recurse for a customer is to delete their cluster & deploy a new one.
+This inevitably leads to data-loss.

+On-prem customers could work around this "locked out" state by manually instrumenting the auth process using tctl.

 ## Details